Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 - How are crime rates changing over the years in the neighbourhoods from 2014 to 2023?
 - What can we learn about people’s hobbies by looking at the amenities?
 - How many different types of schools are in the municipalities?
+- What are the predicted crime rates for the neighbourhoods for next year?

 Mapping
 - Which areas/neighbourhoods are the best for families with young children to live based on these metrics?: